 This question often comes from copywriters who are just starting out and begin to see a LOT of other copywriters, ads for copy courses, and more (after all, search something once and the internet is really good about showing you more of what you searched).

 Competition can feel very daunting.
-But there are two things you need to keep in mind and five key strategies to stand out from the copywriting competition.
+But there are three things you need to keep in mind and five key strategies to stand out from the copywriting competition.

 Copywriting Competition Is a Good Thing